Skip to main content Skip to secondary navigation

 • foster academic collaboration;

-Students, faculty, staff, and community members are welcome to request a meeting with any of our Distinguished Visitors.
-For additional information about the program, please contact Paitra Houts, director of community engaged learning in education at the Haas Center for Public Service.
+For additional information about the program, please contact Katie Avila, director of community partnerships at the Haas Center for Public Service.